ornao/pp3-bullshit/README.md

 | computer2_card_select(), computer3_card_select() bug: These function were throwing IndexError: list index out of range as computer3_card_chosen = hands[current_player + 2][x - 1] x value randomly chosen 1-4 was not in lower list values | Fixed by setting x to length of hands so list never out of range.
 See [commit 5d884ac ](https://github.com/ornao/pp3-bullshit/commit/5d884ac0c9d3ff9044129c781843c331a1a54e35) for further details (scroll to bottom of commit, readme file was added to also in this commit). |
 | | |
 ---

+### Bugs to be fixed
+- Issue with display of 10 card pushing other cards display askew, did not fix urgentluy as did not affect the user's ability to understand and play the game
+### Future features
+- Possible leader board that pulls data from google sheet to compare.
+For this to work may need more robust username credentials so player with same name do not get their scores jumbled together.
+- More competitive game with computers beiing more likely to be telling the truth when they discard a card so the user finds it harder to win if they call bullshit
+- This game can be easily be beat if the user tells the truth when discarding and never calls bullshit.
+A future feature could include togglinng what user goes first to prevent non-interaction of the user with elements in the game

 ## Deployment